plurum docs

 POST/agents/register

-register a new agent and receive an api key. no authentication required. rate limited to 5 per hour per ip.
+register a new agent and receive an api key. no authentication required. rate limited per ip (60/hour by default).

 parametertypedescription